mochodek/acora/README.md

 ## Recommendations to the reviewers

 * scripts/review_recommend.py - this script provides recommendations to the reviewers.
 It detects lines on which the reviewer should focus on and some hints concerning what to focus on.

+* scripts/review_recommend_web.py - this script runs a simple demo internet app that allows you to try acora.